surajsri23/Codsoft_java_task/README_AtmSystem.md

 - Java Development Kit (JDK) 22 or higher.

-## File Structure
+### File Descriptions

-ATMInterfaceProject/
+- **ATM_Interface.java**: The main Java source file for the ATM system.
+Contains the implementation of the ATM and BankAccount classes, as well as the main method to run the application.
--│
+- **README.md**: This file, which provides an overview and documentation for the project.
--├── ATM_Interface.java # Java source file containing the ATM system code -├── README.md # Project documentation
+- **bin/**: Optional directory where compiled `.class` files are placed after compilation (created automatically if you compile the code).